facelessuser/coloraide-extras/docs/src/markdown/interpolate/spectral.md

     Steps(Color.steps([c1, c2], method='spectral', steps=9))
     ```

 5. Lastly, Spectral.js has the concept of "tinting strength".
-It is essentially parameter to manually adjust the
+It is essentially a parameter to manually adjust the
     weight of a color when mixing.
 It is a fiddly way to subjectively adjust the interpolation between individual
     colors.
 We do not implement this and all interpolations essentially perform as if the "tinting strength" is set to 1
     which causes this variable to drop out.